Strategies for Reopening Gyms In A Hybridized Fitness Landscape

 The COVID-19 pandemic impacted many industries, but the fitness industry might have got it the worst.
 Though many gyms pivoted to online classes and lessons, the impact of losing in-person workouts might reverberate for some time.
 But, as the economy starts to reopen, what are some of the things fitness brands did right and wrong during the pandemic?
 And, what are they doing to make sure they open up strong?

-Voice of B2B, Daniel Litwin talked with Josh York, Founder and CEO of GYMGUYZ, which delivers on-demand, in-home & on-site personal training and customized workouts, serving 150 locations throughout 37 countries with over 800 locations in development globally, on Marketscale TV.
-Also joining in on the conversation is Adam Sedlack, former President & current CEO of UFC GYM, an extension of the UFC, offering MMA-inspired fitness & training programs, with ten company-owned locations and 15 additional franchise locations worldwide.
+Voice of B2B, Daniel Litwin talked with Josh York, Founder and CEO of GYMGUYZ, which delivers on-demand, in-home & on-site personal training and customized workouts serving 250 locations & territories internationally, including in the United States, United Kingdom, and Canada, on Marketscale TV.
+Also joining in on the conversation is Adam Sedlack, former President & current CEO of UFC GYM, an extension of the UFC, offering MMA-inspired fitness & training programs, with 150 locations throughout 37 countries with over 800 locations in development globally.